-Students are encouraged to gain a competitive advantage by participating in career-related work experiences prior to graduation.
-Through internships, cooperative education, and summer or part-time employment, the Marjorie and Bill Springer Center for Excellence in Internships provides students with opportunities for professional development that integrate classroom theory with supervised work experience.
+Students are encouraged to gain career-related work experience prior to graduation.
+Through internships, cooperative education, and summer or part-time employment, the Springer Center for Internships provides students with opportunities for professional development that integrate classroom theory with supervised work experience.

 While on a registered full-time co-op/intern assignment, students are considered to have full-time student status, making normal progress toward a degree in a recognized University program, and are entitled to all student privileges at the University.
 Also while on a full-time co-op/intern assignment, students may register for additional hours of classroom study upon departmental approval.

 In order to be referred to an employer or participate in an internship or cooperative education work assignment, students must be attending Bradley University.
 They also must be either registered for a minimum of three hours of non-cooperative education/internship credit or be on a full-time cooperative education or internship assignment.

 For additional information about the program, contact the Smith Career Center at (309) 677-2510.